Yiju-Li/CV/README.md

 - I am currently working on my **first paper**, which focuses on utilizing Deep Neural Networks for prediction and classification of clinical problems using patients' genomic data.
 I am targeting the journal BMC Bioinformatics and plan to submit my manuscript by the end of this year.
 I anticipate its publication in early 2024.

 ---
-*You've reached the end of this page and this website Last Updated@2023 June 12th.*
+*You've reached the end of this page and this website was last updated at 2023 June 12th.*
 <br />
 <br />
 <br />